aidanwhiteley/books/README.md

     * except for some Mongo aggregation queries added to the Repository implementation
 * accessing the Google Books API with the Spring RestTemplate
 * and Docker images and a Docker Compose file that runs all the tiers of the application with one `docker compose up -d` command
 * new from 2025 - there is now a "built in" front end implementation using [HTMX](https://htmx.org/).
-The old JSON data APIs are still retained meaning that the alternative React / Typescript front end implementation still works.
+The earlier JSON data APIs are still retained meaning that the alternative React / Typescript front end implementation still works.

 ### Live application
-This project runs live under Docker Compose using the HTMX front end at https://cloudybookclub.com/ and with a React / Typescript [client application](https://github.com/aidanwhiteley/books-react) available at https://cloudybookclub.com/react-typescript
+This project runs live under Docker Compose using the HTMX front end at https://cloudybookclub.com/ and with a React / Typescript [client application](https://github.com/aidanwhiteley/books-react) available at https://react-typescript.cloudybookclub.com/

 ![The Cloudy Book Club](../media/screengrab.jpg?raw=true)